-Blackberries and raspberries contain fibre and vitamin C, while oats are a source of B vitamins and yoghurt provides protein and calcium.
-Swap the berries for chopped apple or pear – or any other fruit – if you prefer.
+Blackberries and raspberries are packed full of fibre and vitamin C, while oats are a source of B vitamins, and yoghurt provides protein and calcium.
+You could swap the berries for chopped apple, pear or any other fruit you prefer.

-This dish is: Vegetarian • low in fat and salt • contains fibre • contains protein and vitamin C
+This dish is: vegetarian ◦ low in fat and salt ◦ contains fibre, protein and vitamin C

 - 2 tsp ground ginger

 - 1 piece of fresh ginger, peeled and finely chopped

 - Put the berries in a wide, medium pan with the ground and fresh ginger and 2 teaspoons of water, and place over a low heat.
 Cook for about 10 minutes, stirring occasionally, until the berries are soft and mushy.